Updated: Jun 30

-1) Gather you dirty brushes together along with your brush soap and a towel you will use later.
+1) Gather your dirty brushes together along with your brush soap and a towel you will use later.

 2) Take the first brush and rinse it under warm water to take away some of the loose bits of makeup.

-3) Rub the wet brush against the soap surface until a lather forms.
+3) Rub the wet brush against the soap surface until it lathers and foam forms.

-4) Using your fingers gently rub the inside of the bristles to remove and well hidden debris.
-The rub the outside from the base to the tip.
+4) Using your clean fingers gently rub the inside of the bristles to remove and well hidden debris.
+Then rub the outside from the base to the tip.